INTRODUCTION

 Hypothermia is a serious concern after a capsize and can be serious if not treated.
 Hypothermia is a drop in body temperature below 35C (normal temp is around 37C).
 Early symptoms include:

-In several cases, or where you are unsure always call 999.
-NHS advice on first aide for hypothermia is to follow these five steps:
+If unsure, call 999.
+NHS advice on first aid for hypothermia is to follow these five steps:

 1. Move them indoors